Gordon Kidder: War service

 On 8 January 1941 in Toronto Kidder enlisted in the Royal Canadian Air Force, to train for aircrew and completed basic training and then during initial aircrew training in Canada he was selected to train as a navigator.
-After completing his training Kidder was a part of a draft which sailed for England where he joined No. 23 Operational Training Unit at Pershore where he flew on his first two missions before joining No. 149 Squadron RAF which was flying Short Stirling heavy bombers.
+After completing his training Kidder was a part of a draft which sailed for England where he joined No. 23 Operational Training Unit at Pershore, Worcestershire, where he flew on his first two missions before joining No. 149 Squadron RAF which was flying Short Stirling heavy bombers.
 His crew arrived at the squadron to find that there was a shortage of aircraft, they volunteered to join the Pathfinder Force and on 8 September 1942 transferred to No. 156 Squadron RAF at RAF Warboys to fly Vickers Wellingtons.
 The crew completed eight operations bombing German targets primarily in the industrial Ruhr valley before being assigned to attack the naval town of Kiel which was a u-boat and warship construction dockyards and naval base.

 Prisoner of war

-On the evening of 13 – 14 October 1942, Kidder took off in a Wellington Mark III bomber (serial number BJ775) from RAF Warboys to bomb targets in the German port town of Kiel.
+On the evening of 13–14 October 1942, Kidder took off in a Wellington Mark III bomber (serial number BJ775) from RAF Warboys to bomb targets in the German port town of Kiel.
 Over the target area their aircraft was spotted by German searchlights and hit by anti-aircraft fire.
 An engine cut out and the crew tried to get back to Britain, but the remaining engine cut out and the Wellington crashed into the North Sea.
 Three members of the crew were killed.
 Sergeant Kidder, the navigator, and an air gunner Sergeant Earl E. MacDonald RCAF survived, with Kidder suffering a broken ankle.
 The two airmen were rescued from a rubber dinghy some hours later and taken prisoner of war.

 Kidder was hospitalized by the Germans for treatment before being sent to Stalag Luft III in the province of Lower Silesia near the town of Sagan (now Żagań in Poland) just before Christmas of 1942 as prisoner of war No. 42822, he was commissioned and also promoted while in captivity.